Read-The-Question/rtq-review/src/pages/md/papers/aldenham-school--11-plus--maths--9999--sample-paper-4.md

 <div class='workings'>
 <div class='working'>

-ABBR: Let's find the difference between the consecutive terms of the sequence.
+ABBR:  Let's find the relation between the consecutive terms of the sequence.

 It is a sequence of square numbers.

 $
 \begin {matrix}
-$   \footnotesize{\maroonC
+    \footnotesize{\maroonC
 {(1^2)}}
 &&  \footnotesize{\maroonC
 {(2^2)}}